PAC Privacy Preserving Diffusion Models: Methods

-While DPGEN asserts compliance with stringent \(\epsilon\)-differential privacy, recent findings \cite{dockhorn2022differentially} indicate that DPGEN is, in fact, data-dependent.
+We introduce the PAC Privacy Preserving Diffusion Model (P3DM), which aims to safeguard privacy for specific attributes.
+Our method is inspired by DPGEN \citep{chen2022dpgen}.
+While DPGEN asserts compliance with stringent \(\epsilon\)-differential privacy, recent findings from \cite{dockhorn2022differentially} indicate that DPGEN is, in fact, data-dependent.
 The RR mechanism \(M(d)\) in DPGEN holds validity only within the perturbed dataset.
 Specifically, if an element \(z\) belongs to the output set \(O\) but not to the perturbed dataset \(d\), then \(Pr[M(d) = O] = 0\), which contravenes the differential privacy definition.
+Different from DPGEN, which turns out to have no formal privacy guarantees, our method satisfies PAC privacy.